UsabilityEngineering/Tracking/README.md

 * **Henry Graves** - Survey data analysis, Persona design, Scenario development
 * **Shan Khinda** - Contributed to creating the survey, did the findings and conclusion in the report.
-* **Warren Rose II** - Original concept.
-List of goals for features and workflow.
-Some document construction
+* **Warren Rose II** - Original concept, List of workflow and feature goals, Some document construction

 ## Phase 1: User Inquiry and Inspection